derakon08/derakon08/README.md

 - 👋 Hi, I’m @derakon08
 - 👀 I’m interested in games and such
-- 🌱 I’m currently learning java languages
+- 🌱 I’m currently reading through TOP
 - 💞️ I’m looking to collaborate on hobby projects, or something chill really
 - 📫 How to reach me derakon08@gmail.com
 - 😄 Pronouns: she/they